 If you want to start winning public sector tenders, contact us for an informal chat about our tender services.

-This is intended as a guide to understanding the different dynamics between some private and public sector tenders.
+This is intended as a guide to understanding the different dynamics between public and private/corporate sector bids.
 It isn’t absolute and of course things will change in future as government initiatives become legal requirements e.g. environmental care is becoming increasingly important.

 Understanding the dynamics of public sector tenders can help you improve your success rates.
 Being aware that the public sector is generally risk-adverse will enable you to write better tender responses and therefore score better marks.